iDiffract/MazeAI/README.md

 ## A* Algorithm Mechanism in Our Implementation

-The A* search algorithm used in our maze is implemented in the function a_star(maze, start, end).
-Here's a breakdown of the code that ties back to the original mechanism of the A* algorithm:
+The A* search algorithm used in our maze is implemented in the function a_star(maze, start, end) located in pathfinding.py.

 The heuristic function h(p1, p2) represents h(n) in our A* algorithm.
 It calculates the Manhattan distance between two points p1 and p2.
 This is an estimate of the cost from n to the goal.